NovaBay Pharmaceuticals (NYSEAMERICAN:NBY) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a report published on Wednesday morning.
-The brokerage issued a hold rating on the biopharmaceutical company’s stock.
+StockNews.com began coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Free Report) in a research note published on Tuesday morning.
+The firm issued a hold rating on the biopharmaceutical company’s stock.

-NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last announced its quarterly earnings results on Thursday, March 30th.
+NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Free Report) last issued its earnings results on Thursday, March 30th.
 The biopharmaceutical company reported ($4.33) earnings per share (EPS) for the quarter.
-NovaBay Pharmaceuticals had a negative return on equity of 18.62% and a negative net margin of 21.09%.
-The firm had revenue of $3.64 million during the quarter.
+The business had revenue of $3.64 million during the quarter.
+NovaBay Pharmaceuticals had a negative net margin of 21.09% and a negative return on equity of 18.62%.

 NovaBay Pharmaceuticals Company Profile